Amarillo College: History

 Amarillo College was the host of a men's basketball team from the 1960s through several years in the 1980s.
-In 1970 the team was ranked 9th in the nation in pre-season rankings and spent a good part of the season in the top ten among junior colleges in the nation.
+In 1970, the team was ranked 9th in the nation in pre-season rankings and spent much of the season in the top ten among junior colleges in the nation.
 The conference included New Mexico JC, Odessa College, Frank Phillips College, New Mexico Military Institute, Howard County College, South Plains College and Clarendon College.

 The college also had a men's and women's tennis team as well as a men's golf team in the 1960s and 1970s.
-In 1971 the AC golf team finished sixth in conference action.
+In 1971, the AC golf team finished sixth in conference action.

-In 1999 the school's Fencing Team was initiated into the Amarillo College Fencing Association.
-Both clubs are sanctioned by the United States Fencing Association.
-Juleah Nusz, an Amarillo College fencer, is a national United States Fencing Association Champion, and under the guidance of Coach Chuck Slaughter.
-The program ended with the death of Coach Slaughter in 2016.
+In 1999, the school's fencing team was initiated into the Amarillo College Fencing Association.
+The program ended with the death of Coach Chuck Slaughter in 2016.

-The school founded an intercollegiate E-Sports team in 2019, which continues to compete against schools around the country.
+The school founded an intercollegiate esports team in 2019, which continues to compete against schools around the country.

 In 2022, Amarillo College re-entered intercollegiate sports with a planned schedule of men's baseball, women's softball, and men's and women's cross country.
 As part of the revived sports program, the school mascot got a makeover, a new costume, and was renamed Ace the Badger.

 Amarillo College reached a record enrollment number of over 10,000 students in 2004.